 Canada & U.S. Electricity Trade Facts

-- Canada exports about 8% of the electricity it generates to the U.S. via 34 major transmission lines
+- Canada exports about 8 per cent of the electricity it generates to the U.S. via 34 major transmission lines

 - Canada exported a total of $69 billion of electricity to the U.S. between 2000-2019, including $3.1 billion in 2019

-- From 2012-2017, about 70% of electricity export volumes came from eastern Canada, with the remaining 30% from the west
+- From 2012-2017, about 70 per cent of electricity export volumes came from eastern Canada, with the remaining 30% from the west

 - Most eastern Canadian electricity exports are from Quebec and Ontario to New York and Vermont, while most Western Canadian exports are from British Columbia and Manitoba to California, Minnesota and North Dakota

-- Quebec is by far the largest electricity exporter to the U.S., a province that generates more than 99% of its power supply from renewable sources such as hydro
+- Quebec is by far the largest electricity exporter to the U.S., which generates more than 99 per cent of its power supply from renewable sources such as hydro

 - Electricity exports added $3.6 billion to the Quebec Government’s revenues in 2019

-- British Columbia is Western Canada’s largest exporter of electricity - a province that also gets >99% of its power from non-emission sources - with 79% of its exports sent to California in 2016
+- British Columbia is Western Canada’s largest exporter of electricity - a province that also gets >99 per cent of its power from non-emission sources - with 79 per cent of its exports sent to California in 2016

 Sources: Natural Resources Canada, Canadian Energy Centre